 For the sake of comparing the two games, we claim that $y_i \le y_r + \frac{x-y_r(k-1)}{w-1} + 1$.
-This is straightforward: there are $x-y_r(k-1)$ brushes in rows $y_r+1$ and higher of columns $2, 3, \ldots, k$ in the real game; if these brushes had instead been played according to the balanced strategy, then they would have completed an additional $\floor{\frac{x-y_r(k-1)}{w-1}}$ full rows, and might also have completed a row that was already partially full.
+There are $x-y_r(k-1)$ filled cells in rows $y_r+1$ and higher of columns $2, 3, \ldots, k$ in the real game; if these moves had instead been played according to the balanced strategy, then they would have completed an additional $\floor{\frac{x-y_r(k-1)}{w-1}}$ full rows, and might also have completed a row that was already partially full.
 Thus

-where the second inequality uses the observation that no more than $h-1$ brushes can be played in column 2 of the real game (hence $x \le (h-1)(k-1)$) and the final inequality uses the assumption that $h < w$.
+where the second inequality uses the observation that no more than $h-1$ moves can be played in column 2 of the real game (hence $x \le (h-1)(k-1)$) and the final inequality uses the assumption that $h < w$.
 It now follows that